s0d3s/ats_friendly_resume/README.md

    ```
 4. Thats all!
 Get your optimized resume and apply it!

-> (in this case resume will be in the same folder as input, and name also like input but with timestamp prefix)
+> (in this case resume will be in the same folder where the app was executed, and name will be the same as the input file but with a timestamp prefix)

 ## 🚧 CLI Usage
 ```